laszlocsomor/proposals/designs/2018-07-18-windows-native-test-runner.md

 The primary output of test execution is the XML test log: it carries crucial information for the user.
 The XML file records the test's status (passed or failed) and the test's textual output.

-The test wrapper should ensure it always writes the XML test log.
+When `$EXPERIMENTAL_SPLIT_XML_GENERATION` is set to "1", the test wrapper should ensure it always writes the XML test log.
+(Otherwise another tool writes this file.)

 Textual test outputs are typically around a few MBs, though at their extreme reach sizes of several GBs.
 To avoid having to write the whole XML file as part